 Flood Proof for Severe Weather

-For extreme rainfall events like hurricanes or prolonged downpours, take extra precautions.
-Sandbag low entry points preemptively if flooding is predicted.
+Take extra precautions during extreme rainfall events, such as hurricanes or prolonged downpours.
+Preemptively sandbag low entry points if flooding is predicted.

 Move valuables upstairs or to high ground as a precaution.
 Check that sump pumps are operational and backup power is available.
 Consider flood barriers, removable grates or raised utility upgrades for very high-risk areas on your property.